 The volume of formal and informal communication on a team is essential.
 When there was a greater volume of communication, there was a more significant likelihood of success.
 The team at MIT revealed that 35% of the variation in a team’s performance correlates to the number of face-to-face conversations among each team member.

-Contribution by each team member in team meetings can be a predictor of success.
-The research exposed that teams that recognized the importance of ensuring every member had equal speaking time lead to greater team success than other teams where a few members monopolized the conversation.
+Contribution by each team member in staff meetings can be a predictor of success.
+The research exposed that teams that recognized the importance of ensuring every member had equal speaking time led to greater team success than other teams where a few members monopolized the conversation.

 There is a correlation between team members interacting with other teams working on similar initiatives and reporting their findings to the group and team achievement.
 Teams do not work in a silo, and their contributions are interconnected with other individuals and teams in an organization.
 Teams that collaborated and engaged with other teams were more successful than insular teams.